 Recognise & reward achievements

-There’s a reason Moodle is as well-known and well regarded as it is.
-It’s an incredibly simple and powerful tool that offers a lot of benefits to organisations.
-Here are just a few:
+There’s a reason Moodle is so popular.
+It’s a powerful tool that offers a lot of benefits to organisations.
+Let’s explore some of the major advantages of Moodle:

 Open-source